Deep9110/LambdaTest-Certifications/README.md

 4. Fill in Name, Email, and other fields.
 5. From the Country drop-down, select “United States” using the text property.
-6. Fill all fields and click “Submit”.
+6. Fill in all fields and click “Submit”.
 7. Once submitted, validate the success message “Thanks for contacting us, we will get back to you shortly.” on the screen.